chromium/chromium/docs/ui/android/dynamic_colors.md

 ### Migration-to-dynamic-colors-is-work-in-progress

-You may notice that there are still semantic colors that are defined as colors and not macros or some random colors being used on some surfaces.
+The majority of highly visible surfaces in Chrome on Android have been migrated to fully support dynamic colors.
+However there's also a long tail of surfaces that were not updated.
 If you notice anything like this on a surface you own or maintain, please look at migrating those colors to dynamic colors.
 Otherwise, you can file a bug using [this link](https://bugs.chromium.org/p/chromium/issues/entry?summary=Issue+Summary&comment=Application+Version+%28from+%22Chrome+Settings+%3E+About+Chrome%22%29%3A+%0DAndroid+Build+Number+%28from+%22Android+Settings+%3E+About+Phone%2FTablet%22%29%3A+%0DDevice%3A+%0D%0DSteps+to+reproduce%3A+%0D%0DObserved+behavior%3A+%0D%0DExpected+behavior%3A+%0D%0DFrequency%3A+%0D%3Cnumber+of+times+you+were+able+to+reproduce%3E+%0D%0DAdditional+comments%3A+%0D&labels=Restrict-View-Google%2COS-Android%2CPri-2%2CHotlist-MaterialNext&cc=skym%40chromium.org).

 ### Incognito surfaces